facelessuser/coloraide/docs/src/markdown/temperature.md

 ## Limitations

-All algorithms to calculate to and from CCT have some limitations and are approximations, some being more accurate than others.
+All algorithms to calculate to and from CCT have some limitations and are only approximations, some being more accurate than others.
 Many algorithms are only accurate up to a certain temperature range.
 Additionally, it is recommend that colors that exhibit a ∆~uv~ larger than |5e-2| should be considered inaccurate, and some algorithm's may not do as well out to even this limit.

 ## Out of Gamut Temperatures

 It should be noted that `blackbody()` normalizes the returned colors by default as the colors are often much too bright initially, all having a max luminance.
 This normalization is usually done under a linear RGB color space, (linear sRGB being the default).
-Sometimes, depending on the range of temperature, the color can also fall outside the gamut under evaluation.
+Sometimes, depending on the range of temperature, the color can fall outside the gamut under evaluation.

 //// html | figure